By guagua (buses)

 It is very easy to find a taxi.
-If you see a free unit (green Light on top) you Orly have to raise your arm to stop it.
+If you see a free unit (green light on top) you only have to raise your arm to stop it.
 You can also walk to any of the 42 taxi ranks located all around the city or ordering a unit by phone.

-ByBikeLPA lets you move around the city fast and easy.
-It is a municipal service of free loan of bicycles that allows you to ride around the city while taking care of the environment and enjoying open air and the landscapes of the city.
+Sítycleta lets you move around the city fast and easy.
+It is a municipal service of loan of bicycles that allows you to ride around the city while taking care of the environment and enjoying open air and the landscapes of the city.

 Walking around the city of Las Palmas de Gran Canaria is another enjoyable option on any season of the year thanks to its gentle weather and the plain structure of the city, next to the sea.

 Among the different options given, one of the most recommending ones is walking along the city’s seafront promenade.
 It is a long pedestrian area which starts at Santa Catalina Quay, passes along Alcaravaneras Beach and the Marina, gets close to the historical site of Vegueta and leads to the typical fishing district of San Cristóbal and a bit beyond to La Laja Beach, the southern limit of the city.
 It’s a 7km walk to enjoy the landscape of the sea and the historical buildings located right at the first line of the seafront, such as Hotel Metropole, today Town Hall offices, the modern building of the Police Headquarters in the Canary Islands, the Island Sports Centre, Parque San Telmo and the colourful horizon of the neighbourhoods located at the hills of the city.
 Any day is good to watch the ships anchored at the bay or to be spectators of the Latin sailing regattas, held whenever trade winds are favourable.